oracle-livelabs/partner-solutions/store-files-in-apex-apps-using-objstr/create-oci-resources-for-the-application/create-oci-resources-for-the-application.md

 * Provision a new Oracle Autonomous Database to host the web application.
 * Create an Oracle APEX workspace and database schema to create a web application to store documents.
 * Create an Object Storage bucket that will store uploaded documents.

+### Prerequisites

+This lab assumes that you have created the following OCI *Identity and Access Management* (IAM) resources:

+* A compartment for placing the Object Storage bucket.
+* A group that is used in policy statements.
+* A policy and statements that define actions that members of a group may perform.
+* A user assigned to a group with the required permissions to manage objects in the target bucket, and generated the API key pair.

 ## Task 1: Provision an Autonomous Database